RyuNen344/danger-plugin-jacoco/README.md

 export interface Option {
     /**
      * If c0 or c1 is below value, will display mark.
+     *
-     * default 0
+     * Default: 0
      */
     projectCoverageRate: number;

     /**
+     * Unit of the table to output
-     * option has PACKAGE, FILE, CLASS, METHOD
+     * Option has PACKAGE, FILE, CLASS, METHOD
+     *
-     * default FILE
+     * Default: FILE
      */
     exportUnit: ExportUnit;